MuhammadAnwarBadat/personal_space/README.md

 ### Huggingface credentials

 ### https://huggingface.co/login
-anwarbadat1997.ab@gmail.com \m
+anwarbadat1997.ab@gmail.com <br>
 xg!@8aBjLDm;zk/

 # Configuring Github using Git Bash

-git config --global user.name "Your User Name" \m git config --global user.email "Your Email" \m git config --list
+git config --global user.name "Your User Name" <br>
+git config --global user.email "Your Email" <br>
+git config --list <br>

 # Clone and Status

-Clone - Cloning a repository on your local machine \m git clone <add link of remote repo here> \m
+Clone - Cloning a repository on your local machine <br>
+git clone <add link of remote repo here> <br>

-Status -  Displays the state of the code \m git status
+Status -  Displays the state of the code <br>
+git status <br>

 # There are 4 status files on GitHub

-1. untracked - Files that are not tracked by Git yet \m
+1. untracked - Files that are not tracked by Git yet <br>
-2. modified - changes tracked by Git \m
+2. modified - changes tracked by Git <br>
-3. staged - files are ready to be committed \m
+3. staged - files are ready to be committed <br>
-4. unmodified - unchanged files, nothing to commit
+4. unmodified - unchanged files, nothing to commit <br>

 # Add and Commit

-add - adds new or changed files in your working localize directory to the Git staging area \m git add <file name> (for specific file) \m git add . (for all the files in the directory) \m
+add - adds new or changed files in your working localize directory to the Git staging area <br>
+git add <file name> (for specific file) <br>
+git add . (for all the files in the directory) <br>

-commit - it's a comment or record of change \m git commit -m "Put your comments inside these parentheses"
+commit - it's a comment or record of change <br>
+git commit -m "Put your comments inside these parentheses" <br>

 # Push Command